Dr-Sauce/ShortcutUpdater/README.md

 - Disable updates.

 # How to use:
 1. Implement Shortcut Updater to your shortcut.
-(Scroll down to find the bit where your shortcut should be added.)

 Add the following info to the dictionary on the top of your shortcut.